radicalbit/helicon-javascript-quickstart/README.md

 # Helicon JavaScript Sample App

-Helicon sdk is a javascript library that allows web clients to interact with the Helicon streams api server.

-In this repository you will find some examples on how to use it.
+This repository contains the files required to run the Helicon JavaScript Quickstart.

+Helicon is a simple, scalable, robust, code-free and generic platform to enable and productise the next generation of "online modified", real-time event stream ML/AI models.

-## Usage
+## Sample App

-Usage of the library is pretty straightforward:
+This project is composed of a `index.html` and a `script.js` file that illustrates how to use the _Helicon Javascript SDK_.

+The javascript usage of the sdk can be summarized in the lines below:

 ```javascript
 // Create a new Helicon SDK istance